Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 November 2024 21.23.40 UTC
+- WIB: Kamis, 7 November 2024 22.25.02 UTC
-- WITA: Kamis, 7 November 2024 22.23.40 UTC
+- WITA: Kamis, 7 November 2024 23.25.02 UTC
-- WIT: Kamis, 7 November 2024 23.23.40 UTC
+- WIT: Jumat, 8 November 2024 00.25.02 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: friendship
+Kategori: inspirational